 If your Widowed Parent’s Allowance or Bereavement Allowance ended before you were 55, you’ll receive less Additional State Pension.

 For more information go to the following page:

-You can’t inherit your spouse or civil partner’s additional State Pension if you remarry or form another civil partnership before you reach State Pension age.
+You cannot inherit your spouse or civil partner’s Additional State Pension if you remarry or form another civil partnership before you reach State Pension age.

-You can’t inherit your spouse or civil partner’s additional State Pension if they died before they reached their State Pension age and after you reached yours.
+You cannot inherit your spouse or civil partner’s Additional State Pension if they died before they reached their State Pension age and after you reached yours.

 This doesn’t apply if you’re a woman who was married to:

 - a woman who legally changed their gender from male to female during your marriage

 You reached State Pension age on or after 6 April 2016